Psalms For Life

 Remember David, YHWH—

-2 he swore to you
+2 he swore to YHWH

-vowing to Jacob’s powerful God:
+vowing to Jacob’s mighty God:

 4 I won’t go to sleep or even shut my eyes